The cold facts of air conditioner testing

 Our current method

 Air conditioners sold in Australia must be tested to the Australian standard AS/NZS 3823.2 and registered in a government database at energyrating.gov.au.
 This is to make sure they meet the required Minimum Energy Performance Standards (MEPS) and qualify for a star rating label.
+Government authorities occasionally perform check-tests on appliances that are subject to MEPS, to ensure they meet their required and claimed performance levels.

-Therefore we source data on the models directly from manufacturers and cross-check it against the government registration database.
+We source data on the models directly from manufacturers and cross-check it against the government registration database.
 Scores are then calculated with a lot number-crunching, spreadsheets and careful data-checking – just the sort of thing CHOICE people like to do!

 This helps us bring you information on more models than ever before, and makes it easy for you compare them.

 We're unable to calculate ease of use, but have previously found most models are good or OK in this respect.
-Use our buying guide for tips to choose a model with a good remote control, as the remote is a key factor in whether an air conditioner is easy to use.
+Use our air conditioner buying guide for tips to choose a model with a good remote control, as the remote is a key factor in whether an air conditioner is easy to use.

 Not all brands respond to our survey.
 Without full information on specifications and ongoing availability, we generally don't include these brands in our report.